wp-plugins/dynamic-headers/readme.txt

 1. Upload 'the custom-header' directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Make sure `/wp-content/plugins/dynamic-headers/header-images/` is writable (777)
-1. Read the Directions for Use
+1. Read the Other Notes page for Directions for Use.
+These directions are also contained in the plugin.

 == Directions for Use ==